oebinisa/vpc-scripts/README.md

 - This template creates an RDS database with MySQL Engine
 - It takes its outputs from (1) VPC Creation above

+# 4. Creating an ALB Using CloudFormation

+- This template creates an Application Load Balancer